bylee20/bomi/src/mpv/DOCS/man/options.rst

     ``%%``
         Replaced with the ``%`` character itself.

+``--screenshot-directory=<path>``
+    Store screenshots in this directory.
+This path is joined with the filename generated by ``--screenshot-template``.
+If the template filename is already absolute, the directory is ignored.

+    If the directory does not exist, it is created on the first screenshot.
+If it is not a directory, an error is generated when trying to write a screenshot.

+    This option is not set by default, and thus will write screenshots to the directory from which mpv was started.
+In pseudo-gui mode (see `PSEUDO GUI MODE`_), this is set to the desktop.

 ``--screenshot-jpeg-quality=<0-100>``
     Set the JPEG quality level.
 Higher means better quality.
 The default is 90.

+``--screenshot-jpeg-source-chroma=<yes|no>``
+    Write JPEG files with the same chroma subsampling as the video (default: yes).
+If disabled, the libjpeg default is used.

 ``--screenshot-png-compression=<0-9>``
     Set the PNG compression level.
 Higher means better compression.
 This will